 [This website is no longer being updated.
 All new posts are being published on the website of our associated political party and/or the website of our associated Campaign for Merit in Business.
 We also run two other sites – The Alternative Sexism Project and Men shouldn’t marry.]

 In February 2013 our political party was registered with the Electoral Commission.
 It’s called Justice for men & boys (and the women who love them).
 We’re planning to change the face of British politics.
-The party has a website http://j4mb.org.uk.
+The party’s website is here http://j4mb.org.uk.
 The party’s name was revealed in an article Mike Buchanan wrote for the most influential men’s human rights advocacy website in the world, A Voice for Men: